-Kevin Johnson, who has an electrical engineering degree from Cornell, has tried a number of cases to verdict.
-Kevin's practice focuses on litigating patent infringement, trade secret, unfair competition, trademark, copyright and licensing actions in Federal and State courts as well as the International Trade Commission.
-His experience ranges from representing Fortune 50 companies to smaller rapidly growing technology companies in disputes related to microprocessors, wireless communications, semiconductor processing equipment, liquid crystal devices, consumer products, consumer electronics, medical devices, biotech products, business method customer loyalty programs, computer software and graphics, telecommunications, and optical devices.
+Kevin Johnson, who has an electrical engineering degree from Cornell, serves as lead counsel for such companies as Sony, Samsung, Marvell Semiconductor, MediaTek, Hynix, Bio-Rad, and salesforce.com, to name a few.
+He has tried many cases to verdict for these and other clients over the course of his career.
+His practice focuses on litigating patent infringement, trade secret, unfair competition, trademark, copyright and licensing actions in Federal and State courts, as well as the International Trade Commission.
+His experience ranges from representing Fortune 50 companies to smaller, rapidly growing technology companies in disputes related to smart phones, microprocessors, wireless communications, semiconductor processing equipment, liquid crystal devices, consumer electronics, medical devices, biotech and life science products, software and graphics, telecommunications, and optical devices.

 Oberthur Card Systems

 Served as co-lead counsel representing Samsung in the company’s smartphone litigations with Apple.
 These cases are venued around the world including in the Northern District of California, ITC, Netherlands, Germany, UK, Korea and Japan.
 In the initial Northern District of California action, the Federal Circuit recently issued an opinion rejecting the majority of Apple’s challenges to the district court’s denial of a permanent injunction.
 Importantly, the Federal Circuit affirmed the denial of an injunction with respect to Apple’s design patents and trade dress claims.
 Additionally, in response to Samsung’s motion for a new trial, the Court held a damages retrial for certain accused products in November 2013.
 The jury awarded Apple less than half of Apple’s original demand prior to trial.